ALI-KHALED-13/MATH-QUIZ/README.md

 # MATH-QUIZ
-test your math skills in a gradual quiz .. from basic to advanced, all without using the calculator. the web site link : https://ali-khaled-13.github.io/MATH-QUIZ/
+test your math skills in a gradual-leveled quiz .. from basic to advanced, all without using the calculator. the web site link : https://ali-khaled-13.github.io/MATH-QUIZ/